Plant of the month August: Purple coneflower (Echinacea purpurea)

 Flowering time: July to September

-Flowers: Purple-red, yellow, orange or white
+Blossoms: Purple-red, yellow, orange or white

 Growth habit: Perennial, up to 100cm high